awsdocs/amazon-rds-user-guide/doc_source/USER_ListEvents.md

 For descriptions of the Amazon RDS events, see [Amazon RDS event categories and event messages](USER_Events.Messages.md)\.

-To access detailed information about events using AWS CloudTrail, including request parameters, see [ CloudTrail events  CloudTrail captures API calls for Amazon RDS as events\.
-An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
-Events include calls from the Amazon RDS console and from code calls to the Amazon RDS API operations\.
-Amazon RDS activity is recorded in a CloudTrail event in **Event history**\.
-You can use the CloudTrail console to view the last 90 days of recorded API activity and events in an AWS Region\.
-For more information, see [Viewing events with CloudTrail event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.  ](logging-using-cloudtrail.md#service-name-info-in-cloudtrail.events.title)\.
+To access detailed information about events using AWS CloudTrail, including request parameters, see [CloudTrail events](logging-using-cloudtrail.md#service-name-info-in-cloudtrail.events)\.

 ## Console<a name="USER_ListEvents.CON"></a>